Send the link below via email or IMCopy

 How is it used?

 The entire story is told in flashback through the eyes of Rose, an old woman and survivor of the Titanic.
-Rose tells the tale of the fateful voyage, when, as a 17-year old girl, she is taken back to American with her wealthy fiance.
+Rose tells the tale of the fateful voyage, when, as a 17-year old girl, she is taken back to America with her wealthy fiancé.